-Deputy Chief, Columbus Police
+Asst.
+Chief, Columbus Police

-In 2015, Deputy Chief Bodker was promoted to the rank of commander.
+In 2015, Asst.
+Chief Bodker was promoted to the rank of commander.
 He was assigned to lead the Professional Standards Bureau and was honored to represent the Columbus Division of Police in 2017 as it was awarded “Accreditation with Excellence” by the Commission on Accreditation for Law Enforcement (CALEA).
-In 2016, Deputy Chief Bodker was proud to join with Deputy Chief Michael Woods and Commander Mark Lang to lead nearly 200 Columbus Police Officers to Cleveland, Ohio, to address safety concerns, during the Republican National Convention.
-In 2017, Deputy Chief Bodker was appointed by the Chief of Police to head the Internal Affairs Bureau.
+In 2016, Chief Bodker was proud to join with Deputy Chief Michael Woods and Commander Mark Lang to lead nearly 200 Columbus Police Officers to Cleveland, Ohio, to address safety concerns, during the Republican National Convention.
+In 2017, Asst.
+Chief Bodker was appointed by the Chief of Police to head the Internal Affairs Bureau.

-Deputy Chief Bodker and his wife Karen are proud to be the parents of three daughters Bailey, Grace, and Morgan.
+Asst.
+Chief Bodker and his wife Karen are proud to be the parents of three daughters Bailey, Grace, and Morgan.

 Ron is active in his church and is involved in a youth mentoring program.
 He received Law Enforcement Chaplain Training through the Billy Graham Evangelistic Association and Critical Incident Stress Management training through the ICISF.
 He has a unique appreciation for those who willingly put themselves in harms way to protect and serve others and is humbled by the opportunity to serve them.

 Ron also serves as Chaplain for First Responders' Bridge.

 Retired Westerville Firefighter, member of Critical Incident Stress Management(CISM) team